Snowflake6413/mocha-theme/README.md

 #### Extra
 Made with ❤️.
 Check out [Tonic](https://tonic.hackclub.com/) by [Hack Club](http://hackclub.com/) to learn how to make your own theme!
+I used Tonic to learn how can I learn to make a Jekyll theme.